jisungahn10/jisungahn10.github.io/_projects/braad.md

     Figure 4: Monte Carlo Simulation of Manipulability
 </div>

 Trapping the ball inside the red region is the best case scenario since the end-effector will need to travel linearly along the ball's path while maintaining a constant end-effector orientation.
-A point with higher manipulability will have a reduced likelihood that the robot will be unable to perform the required maneuvers to cushion the ball.
+The robot would be capable of more effectively performing the required maneuvers to cushion the ball if the point of interception were inside a region of high manipulability.

-While this metric is useful for visualization, it is computationally expensive to perform these calculations in real-time, which can slow down the controller.
+While the analysis is useful for visualization, it is computationally expensive to compute manpulability of predicted future positions of the ball in real-time, which can significantly slow down the controller.
 This is undesirable when the system only has fractions of a second to select the best interception point and generate the trajectory to reach it as the ball approaches.
 Thus, instead of calculating the manipulability metric and evaluating all potential interception points, this process was simplified by designating a "circle of best manipulability", lying in the center of the region of highest manipulability.
-This circle is taken to have a radius of 0.265 m from the base of the manipulator, and can be seen as red dotted circle in Figure 5.
+This circle was determined to have a radius of 0.265 m from the base of the manipulator, and can be seen as red dotted circle in Figure 5.

 <div class="col-sm mt-3 mt-md-0">
     {% include figure.html path="assets/braad/img/matlabinterception1.png" title="interception 1" class="img-fluid rounded z-depth-1" %}